 “BABLO” means Bureau of Alcoholic Beverages and Lottery Operations within the Department of Administrative and Financial Services.

-“Computer pick” means the random selection of indicia by the computer that appears on a ticket or ticketless transaction and are played by a player in the game.
+“Computer pick” means the random selection of indicia by the authorized retailer computer that appears on a ticket or ticketless transaction and are played by a player in the game.

+“Draw Lottery Game”, or “Draw Game” means a lottery game wherein a player selects numbers out of a larger predetermined set or sets of numbers.

-“Drawing” means to refer collectively to the formal draw event for randomly selecting the winning indicia that determine the number of winners for each prize level of the Lotto America game.
-Winning indicia include the Winning Numbers for the Lotto America game.
+“Drawing” refers collectively to the formal draw event for randomly selecting the winning indicia that determine the number of winners for each prize level of the Lotto America game.
+A Lotto America drawing shall determine the winning indicia for the Lotto America game and the All Star Bonus Multiplier.

 “Executive Director” means the Director of BABLO appointed by the Commissioner of the Department of Administrative and Financial Services.

-“Game ticket” or “ticket” means an acceptable evidence of play, which is a ticket produced in a manner that meets the specifications defined in the rules of each Selling Lottery and Section 7.0 of these rules (Play Validation) and is a physical representation of the Play or Plays sold to the player or is a properly and validly registered ticketless transaction Play.
+“Game ticket” or “ticket” means an acceptable evidence of Play, which is a ticket produced in a manner that meets the specifications defined in the rules of each Selling Lottery and Section 7.0 of these rules (Play Validation) and is a physical representation of the Play or Plays sold to the player or is a properly and validly registered ticketless transaction Play.

-“Grand Prize” means the top prize in the Lotto America game.
+“Grand Prize” shall refer to the top prize in the Lotto America game.

-“Lottery” or “the Lottery” means BABLO.
+“Licensee Lottery” shall mean a state lottery or lottery of a governmental unit, political subdivision or entity thereof that is not a Party Lottery but has agreed to comply with all applicable MUSL and Product Group requirements and has been authorized by the MUSL and by the Lotto America Product Group to sell the Lotto America game.

-“Lotto America Play” means Plays purchased as part of the Lotto America game, but shall not include All Star Bonus Multiplier Plays.
+“Lotto America Play” shall refer to Plays purchased as part of the Lotto America game, but shall not include All Star Bonus Multiplier Plays.

+“Maine Lottery” or “the Lottery” means the Bureau of Alcoholic Beverages and Lottery Operations.

 “MUSL” means the Multi-State Lottery Association, a government-benefit association wholly owned and operated by the Party Lotteries.

-“MUSL Annuity Factor” means the annuity factor as determined by the MUSL central office through a method approved by the MUSL Finance and Audit Committee and which is used as described in these rules
+“MUSL Annuity Factor” shall mean the annuity factor as determined by the MUSL central office through a method approved by the MUSL Finance and Audit Committee and which is used as described in these rules

 “MUSL Board” means the governing body of the MUSL, which is comprised of the chief executive officer of each Party Lottery.

-“MUSL Finance and Audit Committee” means the committee of that name established by the MUSL Board.
+“MUSL Finance and Audit Committee” shall mean the committee of that name established by the MUSL Board.

-“On-Line Lottery Game”, “Draw Lottery Game’, or “Draw Game” means a lottery game wherein a player selects numbers out of a larger predetermined set or sets of numbers.
+“Pari-Mutuel” shall mean wagered funds that are pooled and then paid in equal shares to the winners of a prize as described in these Rules.

 “Participating Lottery” or “Selling Lottery” means a state lottery or lottery of a political subdivision or entity that is authorized by the Product Group to participate in selling the Lotto America game.

 “Party Lottery” or “Member Lottery” means a state lottery or lottery of a political subdivision or entity that has joined the MUSL and, in the context of these Product Group Rules that is authorized to sell the Lotto America game.
-Unless otherwise indicated,
+Unless otherwise indicated, “Party Lottery” or “Member Lottery” does not include “Licensee Lotteries”.

-“Play” or “Bet” means the six (6) numbers, the first five (5) from a field of fifty-two (52) numbers and the last one (1) from a field of ten (10) numbers, that appear on a ticket or communicated in a ticketless transaction as a single lettered selection and are to be played by a player in the Lotto America game.
+“Play” or “Bet” means the six (6) numbers, the first five (5) from a field of fifty-two (52) numbers and the last one (1) from a field of ten (10) numbers, that appear on a ticket or communicated in a ticketless transaction as a single lettered selection either manually or by a Computer Pick and are to be played by a player in the Lotto America game.
 Each Play is played separately in determining matches to winning numbers and prize amounts.